Wonder (film): Plot

-Meanwhile, Via has been feeling left out; ever since Auggie was born, her parents have spent considerably more time looking after him than paying attention to her.
+Meanwhile, Via has been feeling left out; ever since Auggie was born, Isabel and Nate have spent considerably more time looking after him than paying attention to her.
 Via signs up for the drama club after meeting theater nerd Justin Hollander, with whom she begins a romantic relationship.
 Via is selected as Miranda's understudy for the lead role in the school's production of Our Town, but on opening night, Miranda feigns illness to let Via take her place after learning that Via's family is in attendance while her own is not.
 Via gives a moving performance, earning a standing ovation, and reconciles with Miranda.

-Auggie's popularity and circle of friends grow after he and Jack win first prize at the science fair, but Julian and his friends continue to bully Auggie.
-Eventually, Mr. Tushman confronts Julian and his parents with evidence, including hate notes and a class picture with Auggie photoshopped out and a caption that reads: "No freaks allowed" and at the back of the class picture, Julian wrote "Do everyone a favor and die".
+Auggie's popularity and circle of friends grow after he and Jack win first prize at the science fair, but Julian and his friends still bully Auggie.
+Eventually, Mr. Tushman confronts Julian and his parents with evidence, including hate notes and a class picture with Auggie photoshopped out and a caption reading: "No freaks allowed", and at the back of the class picture, Julian wrote: "Do everyone a favor and die".
 Mrs. Albans admits she deleted Auggie from the picture, defends Julian's actions, and insists that students should not be exposed to Auggie.
 Despite the Albans' threats to pull funding, Julian is suspended for two days, forcing him to miss an upcoming nature retreat.
 As they leave, Mrs. Albans declares that Julian will not be back in the fall.
 However, Julian apologizes to Mr. Tushman, who forgives him.

 At the nature retreat, Auggie and Jack are threatened by a trio of seventh graders from another school, but Amos, Miles, and Henry defend them.
-Just before Auggie’s graduation, Nate reveals to him that he put his astronaut helmet in his office, and asks Auggie if he needs it back, but he happily dismisses this.
-At the graduation ceremony, Auggie thanks Isabel for enrolling him in school, and Isabel tells Auggie that he is a “wonder”.
+Just before Auggie's graduation, Nate reveals to him that he put his astronaut helmet in his office, and asks Auggie if he needs it back, but Auggie happily dismisses this.
+At the graduation ceremony, Auggie thanks Isabel for enrolling him in school, and Isabel tells Auggie that he is a "wonder".
 Auggie is given the Henry Ward Beecher Medal for his strength and courage throughout the school year.